kaenzflo/tubecam/README.md

 You can install TubeCam on Heroku or locally an any Linux machine.

 ## Using Heroku
+* Clone this repository in a directory on your server
+* Go to the directory and run `bundle install` and `rails db:reset`
-* Clone this repository in a directory on your server and install the Heroku CLI by following the instructions on this [link](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)
+* Install the Heroku CLI by following the instructions on this [link](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)
+* Go to ressource and add the 'Heroku Postgres :: Database' and 'Heroku Scheduler' Add-on
-* Add all needed environment variables (see [Environment variables](#environment-variables))
+* Add all needed environment variables (see [Environment variables](#environment-variables)) using the Heroku dashboard.
+* Run in local directory `heroku run rake db:schema:load`
+* Configure the 'Heroku Scheduler', enter `rake heroku:crawlftp` and choose the frequency

 ## Using a Linux server with root access